-“There was a very real chance that me and other Wesleyan Hong Kong students just simply would not have been able to make it back to school, as we easily could have been arrested or endured serious personal injury,” said Chong.
+“There was a very real chance that me and other Wesleyan Hong Kong students just simply would not have been able to make it back to school, as we easily could have been arrested or endured serious personal injury,” the anonymous student from Hong Kong said.
 “I want to address the point often raised that violence is evident on both sides.
 I don’t think that these people contend with the reality that on one side it is an institution in which public trust is invested in the police and government in a system of liberal democracy.
 This system only works when we the people give them that power.
 When these institutions abuse that power, they should be doubly punished and held accountable.”

 As the future of this movement remains uncertain, demonstrators can only focus on each protest, each successful act of resistance, each setback.
 Yet, returning to the University, students have expressed that this feeling of uncertainty, despondency, and the inability to contribute to the movement is overwhelming and jarring.

-“What I think about the most in regards to the protest, as someone who is so far away from it, is my friends who are there and on the front lines, which is the most worrying thing, because they are the most likely to be arrested, beaten, sexually assaulted,” said Chong.
+“What I think about the most in regards to the protest, as someone who is so far away from it, is my friends who are there and on the front lines, which is the most worrying thing, because they are the most likely to be arrested, beaten, sexually assaulted,” the anonymous student from Hong Kong said.
 “Beyond telling them don’t be stupid and to be careful, there is not much I can personally do to prevent anything from happening to them.
 It is something that is difficult for me to process and carry with day to day.”

 For many students abroad, the risks associated with taking a public stand still exist, and an act as small as an Instagram story post can have serious consequences for individuals’ physical safety.